What’s new on Netflix? Best movies and TV shows released daily - TheNewsTrace

 Thursday 20th February: Spectros

-Set within the Liberdade neighbourhood of São Paulo, this sequence follows a bunch of youngsters as they face off towards an evil power bringing vengeful spirits again from the useless… Watch on Netflix
+Set within the Liberdade neighbourhood of São Paulo, this sequence follows a bunch of youngsters as they face off in opposition to an evil drive bringing vengeful spirits again from the useless… Watch on Netflix

 Wednesday 19th February: Love Is Blind

-This high-concept courting present sees a bunch of singletons couple up and get engaged earlier than they know what their associate truly appears like.
-After they lastly meet in particular person, their newfound relationship is put to the last word check.
+This high-concept relationship present sees a bunch of singletons couple up and get engaged earlier than they know what their companion really appears to be like like.
+Once they lastly meet in individual, their newfound relationship is put to the final word take a look at.
 Watch on Netflix

 Wednesday 19th February: Cable Ladies season 5: half one